MchainNetwork/cosmos-awesome/README.md

 ### Liquid Staking and DeFi

 - [Persistence](https://persistence.one/) - Persistence is a Tendermint-based Layer-1 blockchain focused on facilitating an ecosystem of DeFi applications that unlock the liquidity of staked assets.
 It aims to offer a seamless and capital-efficient experience for PoS users and developers, enabling the creation of applications centered around liquid staked assets.
 Users can earn staking rewards while engaging in various DeFi activities, thanks to the issuance and deployment of liquid-staked stkASSETs via pSTAKE.
 The platform also supports the deployment of Dapps through smart contracts enabled by CosmWasm.

+### NFT Marketplace

+- [Like.co](https://about.like.co/) - A mini NFT marketplace that can be embedded into any website, allowing writers to focus on creating quality content while readers can collect and own their favorite articles in NFT form.
+Enables the selling of work as NFTs without the technical hassle, simplifying the process of NFT creation and publishing on the internet.

 ### Infrastructure and Resource Management Platforms